Of the many benefits of constant internet access, there are none truly as exciting as being able to live and work anywhere.

 The ‘Thai Smile’ is famous around the world, but lesser known is the relaxed, easy-going nature of the Thai people, especially in Chiang Mai.
 After being here for a while, it is increasingly harder to contemplate living life back in the hectic West.

 But be warned: the easy-going nature combined with the cheap cost of living can be bad for your work if you are not a self-starting go-getter.
 If your motto is ‘work hard, play hard’ then keep to that healthy balance and Chiang Mai should be just about perfect for you in every way.

 Thai people love to laugh, smile and be happy.
 Learn some Thai while you are here and try and make some Thai friends.
 You will find they are always willing to help you find and learn your way around town – with a smile, of course.

 These are just some of the reasons Chiang Mai is a great place to live and work remotely.
 But if you are also into cooking, yoga, Buddhism, massages, trekking, music, motorbike riding, cycling, and more – not to mention good weather most of the year – life doesn’t get much better for the remote worker than living and working in Chiang Mai.

-This was a guest blog by Lawrence Nievaart, an Australian expat living in Chiang Mai.
-Lawrence is a freelance Web & Graphic Designer.
-His clients are based around the world and he works from home and co-working spaces in Chiang Mai.
-You can find out more about Lawrence and his work through his website Newstream Design.
+Lawrence Nievaart is an Australian expat, and freelance Web & Graphic Designer who lives in Chiang Mai, Thailand.
+Lawrence works with clients around the world from his home and co-working spaces in Chiang Mai.
+Find out more about Lawrence and his work through his website Newstream Design.